Gotham Central: Sales problems

 Gotham Central repeatedly failed to break the top 100 comics in sales.
 Despite this, DC Comics were encouraged by the improved sales of the trade paperback collected editions.
-In an interview, Ed Brubaker stated that the book sold pretty well and was never in danger of cancellation, outselling almost all of Vertigo's books at the time.
-Ultimately Lark and Brubaker moved on to other projects, and, after three years of publication, the series ended amid the Infinite Crisis aftermath.
+In an interview, Ed Brubaker stated that the book sold well and was never in danger of cancellation, outselling almost all of Vertigo's books at the time.
+Lark and Brubaker moved on to other projects, and, after three years of publication, the series ended amid the aftermath of Infinite Crisis.
 It continued to have sales troubles through to the conclusion: issue #37 ranked 102nd place, and issue #38 ranked 120th place on the distributor's charts.

 End of the series

-Despite the sales, writer Greg Rucka assured that DC would have continued publishing Gotham Central as long as he wanted to write it and that it was his decision to conclude the series.
+Despite the series' sales, Greg Rucka assured that DC would have continued publishing Gotham Central as long as he wanted to write it and that it was his decision to conclude the series.
 Rucka felt that the book was a co-creation between himself, Lark and Brubaker and when they left, with issue #25 and #37 respectively, it was time to move on.
 The year-long break provided by the Infinite Crisis event provided an opportune place to close out the main storylines.
 At one point, Rucka was in talks to replace Gotham Central with a new series called Streets of Gotham, which would focus on Renee Montoya as a private investigator.
 Those plans were scrapped in favor of making Montoya a major character in the weekly series 52, with Rucka as a co-writer.
 In 2009, DC released an unrelated series called Batman: Streets of Gotham that has been described as a mixture of Gotham Central and another canceled Batman series, Batman: Gotham Knights.